mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 1. **Writability**: Code that is effortless to craft.
 2. **Readability**: Code that explains itself and is instantly clear, even months later.

 This harmony is achieved through many standout features in Softanza.
-This article illuminates two of them: **Function Alternative Forms** and **Named Parameters**.
+This article illuminates two of them: `@FunctionAlternativeForms` and `@FunctionNamedParams`.
 Let’s see how they come together in action.

 ## The Problem: Swapping Items in a List